 21. I can't whistle.
 But I'm really good at snapping.

-22. I can't give you an answer about whether I'm a liberal, or a feminist.
-I tend to agree with liberals, but I also think they get too much stuff wrong.
-I basically agree with most feminists' goals, but I think they too often exemplify William Hazlitt's aphorism, "It is essential for the triumph of reform that it shall never succeed."
+22. I can't give you an answer about whether I'm a liberal or not.
+I often agree with them, but I also think they get too much stuff wrong.

 23. I have a crush on Regina Spektor and Tracyanne Campbell, the singer from Camera Obscura.